The /etc/motd and /etc/issue files Explained

 To verify the message, exit the current session.
 Linux displays this file's contents before the user logs in.

-The /etc/issue file provides an excellent way to give specific log in instructions to users who are not logged in yet.
+The /etc/issue file provides an excellent way to give users specific log in instructions on the login screen.

 Displaying banner after login